WYC51/RESTful-API/README.md

 # restful-api-demo
  In this repository, I've developed a RESTful API server using Golang.
-Additionally, I've crafted two client applications in both C++ and Python to seamlessly interact with this server. seamlessly
+Additionally, I've crafted two client applications in both C++ and Python to seamlessly interact with this server.